aafeefarahman/python-project-challenge/Day5/Readme.md

 ## Why I Built This

-While working on sponsorship outreach for a hackathon at IIIT Hyderabad, I needed a way to send the same sponsorship proposal to multiple companies without manually composing and sending each email one by one.
+While working on sponsorship outreach for a hackathon at IIIT Hyderabad and BITS Pilani, I needed a way to send the same sponsorship proposal to multiple companies without manually composing and sending each email one by one without using mail merge so i thought why not experiment with python code.

 This project automates the process by: